trunglv/magento2-geo-detection/README.md

-# Magento2 Extension - IP Detection
+# Magento2 Extension - GEO Detection From Visitor IP

 ## Overview
-Magento2 Online Store can use this extension to detect a country
+Magento2 Online Store can use this extension to detect a country from a visitor IP via other online services like MindMax or IpStack.

 ## Code Standard